MenuClose

 What Is an Anxiety Disorder?

 Anxiety is a normal part of life as a human.
 It’s what causes people to spring into action in critical situations.
 Without it, many wouldn’t be motivated to get essential tasks done throughout the day.
-This anxiety is part of the fight or flight system – basically the body’s way of telling us “it’s time to get in gear” and perform some action.
+This anxiety is part of the fight or flight system – basically the body’s way of telling us, “It’s time to get in gear,” and perform some action.
 However, when we experience continued and intense anxiety, sometimes for no reason at all, that’s when it becomes an actual disorder.
 For people with an anxiety disorder, the brain’s fight or flight mechanism is triggered repeatedly, causing intense symptoms of panic and worry in the face of situations that don’t call for it.

-Sometimes the symptoms of an anxiety disorder can be so overwhelming that people will intentionally avoid situations, won’t engage in certain activities, and even fear for their lives for no reason at all.
+Sometimes the symptoms of anxiety can be so overwhelming that people will intentionally avoid situations, won’t engage in certain activities, and even fear for their lives for no reason at all.
 Others may even turn to substance abuse to self-medicate and try to cope with these anxiety symptoms, even though professional treatment through an anxiety treatment center is both widely available and highly successful.

 Types of Anxiety Disorders